japila-books/spark-sql-internals/docs/spark-sql-udfs.md

 scala> spark.udf.register("myUpper", (input: String) => input.toUpperCase)
 ----

-You can query for available link:spark-sql-functions.adoc[standard] and user-defined functions using the link:spark-sql-Catalog.adoc[Catalog] interface (that is available through link:SparkSession.md#catalog[`SparkSession.catalog` attribute]).
+You can query for available spark-sql-functions.md[standard] and user-defined functions using the spark-sql-Catalog.md[Catalog] interface (that is available through SparkSession.md#catalog[`SparkSession.catalog` attribute]).

 [source, scala]
 ----